Ross-Alexandra/locatify/README.md

 # Design
 ## API
 The API needs to be able to interface with a `.mmdb` file to retrieve the location data.
 In order to do this, a required license key, or path to the `.mmdb` file must be provided.
 On the first run, the API will download and save the most recent version of the `.mmdb` file in the root directory of the server.
-> Note, this is not a good practice, and in a real-world scenario, it would likely be better to store the `.mmdb` file either in a database, or in a separate file server.
+> Note, this is not a good practice, and in a real-world scenario, it would likely be better to store the IP information in a database, or host the `.mmdb` file in a separate file server.
 This implementation was chosen for simplicity and due to the fact that this project is not being deployed to a production environment.
 For more information on this, see the [deployment considerations](#deployment-considerations) section.

 Once the `.mmdb` file is accessible, a RESTful server will be created which will allow users to access the location data.
 This server will expose 3 endpoints:
  - A health check endpoint which will always return a `200` response.